VictorySpecificationII/flowersbythebed-photography/README.md

 I built a portfolio site from first principles.
 I applied system design thinking to front-end architecture - routes, states, motion, and composition.
 Every decision, from media behavior to animation, reflects an engineer’s process translated into design.\

-With CI/CD and Infrastructure Configuration via Terraform, this is an exercise in end-to-end system design, from local React development to automated, versioned cloud deployment.
+With CI/CD and deployment via Github Pages, this is an exercise in end-to-end system design, from local React development to automated, versioned cloud deployment.

 # Init steps